Skip to content

 Example Sentences

-After the final blast of the shofar, the entire congregation turned to one another with warm smiles, exchanging heartfelt wishes of "Shanah Tovah Umetukah" for the year 5784.
+After the final blast of the shofar, the entire congregation turned to one another with warm smiles, saying, "Shanah Tovah U'Metukah."

 Sources and References